 Godox AD200pro review

 In terms of LCD screen, the Godox AD200pro has an excellent LCD screen that you may need to become more familiar with Godox's menu system.
 It's easy to figure all of this out.
 It's worth checking and using these settings to meet your desired results.
-Giving the Godox AD200pro credit for its simple and intuitive screen is fair.
-The Godox AD200pro comes with a modelling light, which is good enough for photographers to preview and visualize how the light will fall on the subject before taking the shot.

 Battery Life and Output Power